Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 Update: The campaign, which was seeking $10,000, has already raised over $55,000.

-The gov is just trying to level the field (Score:1)
+The gov is just trying to level the field (Score:2, Informative)

 Why should Google have all the fun?